Haileygu99/comp_epi_project/README.md

 * Overarching Aim: Explore which of the 23 proteins are jointly predictive of asthma status, subtype and severity

 ## Steps
-1. Dta pre-processing, filtering and exploration
+1. Data pre-processing, filtering and exploration
-2. exploratory analyses
+2. Exploratory analyses
 3. Feature selection of each outcome of interest
 4. Devising a clinical score
 5. Explore proteomic signatures of the clinical score